 Doc’s treatment is expensive but there was never a question of what to do, I wrote a blank check and words were never said or ask.
 There was never a doubt, but why do we do this?
 We can do so much more with the money, but we will step up to the plate and at least take a swing and aim for the fence making sacrifices along the way, we are their caretaker.
 It might be a bump, but we do it and the bump may hurt, but so much is learned.
 One might say that the Creator has placed us, the descendants of Mankind, to be the "caretaker" of "God's garden" and all the animals therein (Genesis 2:19-20).
 This morning, Doc will go to Easter service with us because I know he will sleep in the car and I know he will keep still, and as most of us know, we will do anything.

-A notable sixteenth century Jewish leader, says that a dog is a creature of love.
-Hence, the Hebrew name for a dog is “kulo lev" or "all heart".
+A notable sixteenth-century Jewish leader, says that a dog is a creature of love.
+Hence, the Hebrew name for a dog is “kulo lev" or "all heart."
 Adam and Eve were instructed by God to give all the animals of the world their Hebrew names (Genesis 2:19-20).
 When they made this personal connection with the beasts of the world, the names they chose were accurate so as to capture the heart of each animal into a name that truly revealed its soul.
 The Hebrew name for a dog was precisely chosen to be indicative of the loving soul of this marvelous creature.
-The name “Dog” spelled backwards is God, how fitting, they give their all.
+The name “Dog” spelled backward is God, how fitting, they give their all.

 On this Easter morning whether you attend church or stay home remember that your dog would give their life for us, as it happened to the Son of God 2000 years ago.
 It might be a bump in the road, but there is a reason and the rewards for “us” are mind-boggling and hard to fathom.